 Eligibility

-Applicants should have a bachelor's degree in biology, computer science, or a related field, with a minimum GPA of 3.25 in the last earned degree.
-Applicants should have taken courses in molecular biology, cell biology, biochemistry, genetics, calculus, physical chemistry, computer programming and data structures, and probability and statistics.
-Students with deficiencies in one or more of these areas may be admitted provisionally and required to take additional courses, some of which may not be applicable to the degree's course total.
-Students whose undergraduate record does not include basic biochemistry will be required to take a basic course prior to BINF 701 Systems Biology.
+Applicants should have a bachelor's degree in biology, computer science, or a related field from an institution of higher education accredited by a Mason-recognized U.S. institutional accrediting agency or international equivalent with a minimum GPA of 3.25 in the last earned degree.
+Applicants are expected to have completed coursework in molecular biology, genetics, calculus, chemistry, computer programming, and probability and statistics.
+Students with deficiencies in one or more of these areas may be admitted and required to take additional courses, some of which may not be applicable to the degree's credit total.

 Application Requirements